markongithub/gtfstk/README.rst

 =====
 - Development status is Alpha
 - This project uses `semantic versioning <http://semver.org/>`_
-- This project has been funded in part by `MRCagney <http://www.mrcagney.com/>`_
+- Thanks to `MRCagney <http://www.mrcagney.com/>`_ for partially funding this project
-- Constructive comments are welcome and are best filed in this repository's issues section with an appropriate label, e.g. 'feature-request'.
+- Constructive feedback is welcome and is best placed in this repository's issues section with an appropriate label, e.g. 'feature request'.

 Authors